PyMVPA/PyMVPA/doc/source/cmdline.rst

 For now just a few notes:

-1. No positional arguments, only options
+- No positional arguments, only options

   The majority of all command (can) have very complex argument lists.
   Positional arguments are harder to identify, and only offer a flat list for structured input, without the possibility to specify nested list like input.

+- An option specifying an output location should be called -o/-output-...